 The Owner/Agent must perform an inspection of all Section 811 units on at least an annual basis to determine whether the appliances and equipment in the unit are functioning properly and to assess whether a component needs to be repaired or replaced.
 This ensures that the Owner/Agent is meeting the obligation to maintain the Section 811 units in decent, safe, and, sanitary condition.
-The Owner/Agent should complete either the Rhode Island Housing Inspection Form or a Rhode Island Housing approved form for every annual inspection of an 811 unit.
+The Owner/Agent should complete either the RIHousing approved Form for every annual inspection of an 811 unit.
 All Inspection Forms must be kept in the Tenant File.